hive-engine/hive-engine-dex/README.md

 The `au build --env stage` command above uses the `aurelia_project/environments/staging.ts` file and the `au run --watch --env stage` command above uses the `aurelia_project/environments/staging.ts` environment config.

-Unless you are developing on the main Hive Engine DEX or creating your own variant, you probably don't need to touch these values whatsoever.
+Unless you are developing on the main Tribaldex or creating your own variant, you probably don't need to touch these values whatsoever.